Favdesta/PostgreSQL-Exercises/Simple_SQL_Queries.md

 WHERE
 		membercost > 0 and (membercost < monthlymaintenance/50.0);
 ```
-The WHERE clause allows us to filter for the rows we're interested in - in this case, those with a membercost of more than zero, and less than 1/50th of the monthly maintenance cost.
-As you can see, the massage rooms are very expensive to run thanks to staffing costs!
+The WHERE clause lets you filter your data based on specific conditions - here, we're looking for records where the membercost exceeds zero but is less than 2% (1/50th) of the monthly maintenance cost.
+This highlights how expensive the massage rooms are to maintain, mainly due to staff costs!

-When we want to test for two or more conditions, we use AND to combine them.
-We can, as you might expect, use OR to test whether either of a pair of conditions is true.
+When you need multiple conditions in your filter, you can connect them with AND to require that both conditions must be true.
+Alternatively, using OR means at least one of the conditions must be true.

-You might have noticed that this is our first query that combines a WHERE clause with selecting specific columns.
-You can see in the image below the effect of this: the intersection of the selected columns and the selected rows gives us the data to return.
-This may not seem too interesting now, but as we add in more complex operations like joins later, you'll see the simple elegance of this behaviour.
+This query shows how WHERE and column selection work together: first, you pick your columns (SELECT), then filter the rows (WHERE).
+The final result is like a grid showing only the intersection of your chosen columns and the rows that passed your filter conditions.
+While this might seem straightforward now, this clean approach becomes particularly elegant when we start working with more complex operations like joins.

 ![Screenshot 2025-01-14 223916](https://github.com/user-attachments/assets/320c7c4e-bcc3-44a3-a611-a1b5f97a0e1e)